 Louis R. Pasquale, MD, FARVO, Associate Professor of Ophthalmology at the Harvard Medical School, writes for The Glaucoma Foundation: “Uncontrolled [Type 1 or Type 2 diabetes] for a long enough period will lead to the development of diabetic retinopathy, consisting of leaking blood vessels and poor retinal blood supply that disrupts retinal function…This triggers new blood vessel formation in the ocular anterior segment and interferes with the normal internal drainage system of the eye leading to elevated intraocular pressure, a condition referred to as neovascular glaucoma.”
 Several studies also suggest that diabetic individuals are at an increased risk for glaucoma.

 As reported in Nature, users of nasal corticosteroids were shown to be at increased risk of glaucoma.
-According to researchers at the Departments of Ophthalmology and Pathology at the University of South Carolina School of Medicine, corticosteroids increase the risk of glaucoma by raining the intraocular pressure when administered topically, periocularly, or systemically.
+According to researchers at the Departments of Ophthalmology and Pathology at the University of South Carolina School of Medicine, corticosteroids increase the risk of glaucoma by raising the intraocular pressure when administered topically, periocularly, or systemically.